AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The visual is taken from Modal labs to show how to deploy apps on a Serverless GPU platform.

 Mystic AI’s serverless platform is pipeline core which hosts ML models through an inference API.
 Pipeline core can create custom models with over 15 options, such as: GPT, Stable diffusion, and Whisper.
-Some of the features Pipeline core provides include:
+Here are some of the Pipeline core features:

 • Simultaneous model versioning and monitoring